Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors: Method

 \myparagraph{3D Visual Grounding.} We follow previous work \cite{spar} to formulate the 3D visual grounding task as a 3D video grounding problem, which involves locating the frame index where the object appears and its 3D bounding box in the corresponding frame's coordinates in one feed-forward pass.
 Unlike SPAR \cite{spar}, which generates axis-aligned boxes, our method directly predicts 3D-oriented bounding boxes, making it more suitable for real-world scenarios.
 Specifically, given the 3D scene represented by frames $\{I_1, I_2, \cdots, I_n\}$, and a natural language query $Q$, our model is designed to output both the frame index and the bounding box in the form $(x, y, z, w, h, d, \psi, \theta, \phi)$, where $(x, y, z)$ is the center coordinate, $(w, h, d)$ is the object size, and $(\psi, \theta, \phi)$ is the rotation angles.

-\myparagraph{3D Dense Captioning.} We follow the recent work \cite{video3dllm, llava3d} that decomposes the 3D dense caption task into two phases, \ie, detecting 3D object proposals with an off-the-shelf detector and generating object descriptions based on object coordinates.
-Specifically, given the 3D scene $\{I_1, I_2, \cdots, I_n\}$, we prompt our model to ``describe the object located at $(x, y, z)$ in detail'', where $(x, y, z)$ is the box center of the object to be described.
+\myparagraph{3D Dense Captioning.} We follow the recent work \cite{video3dllm, llava3d} that decomposes the 3D dense captioning task into two phases, \ie, detecting 3D object proposals with an off-the-shelf detector and generating object descriptions based on object coordinates.
+Specifically, given a frame sequence $\{I_1, I_2, \cdots, I_n\}$, we prompt our model to ``describe the object located at $(x, y, z)$ in detail'', where $(x, y, z)$ is the box center of the object to be described.
 This setup ensures a fair comparison with prior work and effectively evaluates the model's ability to understand positional and spatial relationships.

 \myparagraph{3D Video Object Detection.}

 To investigate the capability of handling egocentric-allocentric transformation, we set up a 3D video object detection task based on the ScanNet \cite{dai2017scannet}.
 Unlike previous benchmarks that focus on monocular or multi-view detection \cite{ embodiedscan}, our task requires models to detect all objects throughout the video in a unified coordinate system, without relying on explicit camera parameters or depth information.
 Since some objects aren't visible in the first frame, the model must track changes between frames, estimate camera movement, and convert object locations from a global view to the camera's perspective.
 Specifically, given continuous video frames $\{I_1, I_2, \cdots, I_n\}$, the model is tasked to detect all objects $\{(b_1,c_1), \cdots, (b_m, c_m)\}$ that appear in this video, where each $b_i$ in the form $(x, y, z, w, h, d, \psi, \theta, \phi)$ represents its bounding box in the unified coordinate system and $c_i$ is its category.